ThaliaLa/ThaliaLa/README.md

 *I am a current aspiring iOS Software Engineer(:*

 ## **A little bit more about me:**
-- 🔭 I’m currently working on redesigning Adventour- an originally web app Hackathon idea turned into an iOS application.
-This is an itinerary based application that enables users to plan and find hidden gems in new places while also glamorizing cities for those local to it.
-Currently it's UI/UX could use some work and since I now have professional iOS experience, it's getting a complete rewrite structurally as well as appearance-wise
+- 🔭 I’m currently working on redesigning Adventour- an original web app Hackathon idea turned into an iOS application.
+This is an itinerary-based application that enables users to plan and find hidden gems in new places while also glamorizing cities for those local to it.
+Currently, it's UI/UX could use some work and since I now have iOS experience, it's getting a complete rewrite structurally as well as appearance-wise
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am a twin!